-- 3. Fill out the Create an Amazon S3 endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
+- 3. Fill out the Create an Amazon S3 endpoint fields as follows: - In the Name field, enter a human-readable name for the endpoint. - In the Placement area, select where the logging call should be placed in the generated VCL.
+Valid values are Format Version Default, waf_debug (waf_debug_log), and None.
+See our guide on changing log placement for more information. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information. - In the Timestamp format field, optionally enter a timestamp format for log files.
-The default is an string.
-Our guide on changing where log files are written provides more information. - In the Bucket name field, type the name of the Amazon S3 bucket in which to store the logs. - In the Access method field, select either User Credentials or IAM Role. - If you select User Credentials, enter the access key and secret key associated with the IAM user you created in your AWS account specifically for Fastly.
+The default is an strftime compatible string.
+Our guide on changing where log files are written provides more information. - In the Bucket name field, enter the name of the Amazon S3 bucket in which to store the logs. - In the Access method field, select either User Credentials or IAM Role. - If you select User Credentials, enter the access key and secret key associated with the IAM user you created in your AWS account specifically for Fastly.
 See Amazon's documentation on security credentials for more information.

-• NOTE: Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
+Password management software may mistakenly treat the Secret Key field as a password field because of the way your web browser works.
 As such, that software may try to auto-fill this field with your Fastly account password.
 If this happens to you, the AWS integration with Fastly services won't work and you will need to enter Secret Key manually instead.

 - If you select IAM Role, enter the Amazon Resource Name (ARN) for the IAM role granting Fastly access to S3.
 For more information, see Creating an AWS IAM Role for Fastly Logging. - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to 3600 seconds. - 4.
-Click the Advanced options link of the Create a new S3 endpoint page and decide which of the optional fields to change, if any.
+Click the Advanced options link of the Create a new S3 endpoint page and decide which of the optional fields to change, if

 Advanced options

 Path 1

 The path within the bucket for placing files.
 It defaults to /, which means files will be placed in its root.

 Domain

-Domain The region-specific endpoint for your domain.
+Jonani The region-specific endpoint for your domain.
 If your Amazon S3 bucket was not created with a US Standard region, set as per Amazon's documentation.

 PGP public key

 A PGP Public Key that Fastly will use to encrypt your log files before writing them to disk.
 You will only be able to read the contents by decrypting them with your private key.
 The PGP key should be in PEM (Privacy Enhanced Mail) format.

-Select a log line format Classic
+Select a log line format Blank

-Cloggly
+○ Classic

+OLoggly

 OLogplex

-○ Blank

 Learn more about changing log line formats

-Placement Format Version Default

-waf_debug (waf_debug_log)

-ONone

-Learn more about changing logging call placement

 Compression None

 ○ Zstandard

 ○ Snappy

 ○ Gzip

 Learn more about changing compression formats

-Redundancy level Standard v
+Redundancy level Standard

-Reduited level Standard

-Amazon's Reduced Redundancy Storage.
+The Amazon S3 redundancy level to store logs with.
+Learn more about Amazon's Reduced Redundancy Storage.

 ACL None

 The Amazon S3 Access Control List (ACL) Specific Request Headers.
 Learn more about access control-related headers.

 Server side encryption None

-○ AES-256
+O AES-256

 O AWS Key Management Service

 Protect your log files with Amazon Server Side Encryption.
 See Amazon's Guide for more info.